latex3/babel/docs/guides/old-and-deprecated-functions.md

 the second family when a font from the first family in the given encoding seems to be needed.

+## `ensureinfo=off`

+\New{3.75} Previous to 3.75, `ini` files were loaded only with `\babelprovide` and also when languages are selected if there is a `\babelfont` or they have not been explicitly declared.
+Now the `ini` files are loaded (and therefore the corresponding data) even if these two conditions are not met (in previous versions you had to enable it with `\BabelEnsureInfo` in the preamble).
+Because of the way this feature works, problems are very unlikely, but there is switch as a package option to turn the new behavior off (`ensureinfo=off`).

+## `captions=`

+This option was introduced long ago to deal with `ldf` files with LICR strings, which where not fully supported in Unicode engines.
+Now it’s unnecessary.

 ## Fonts

 A couple of tentative macros were provided by `babel` <3.9g with a